Actor Training Program

 Berkshire Theatre Festival, now Berkshire Theatre Group (BTG) performing on five stages has a strong commitment to investing in the next generation of theatre artists.
 By presenting theatre that matters—world premieres, contemporary works, and classics—we are able to speak to who we are in our world today.

 Most significant is the program’s daily training which is the Suzuki Method of Actor Training.
 This acting method is a rigorous voice and movement program designed to create an intense physical condition in the actor’s body that gives him/her a greater sense of physical awareness, as well as a pathway into an emotional life that is honestly connected to the actor’s voice.
-Complementing the Suzuki classes are several master workshop classes taught by visiting theatre professionals from our Fitzpatrick Main Stage, Unicorn Theatre, Colonial Theatre or the Neil Ellenoff Outdoor Stage.
+Complementing the Suzuki classes are several master workshop classes taught by visiting theatre professionals from our Fitzpatrick Main Stage, Unicorn Theatre, or Colonial Theatre.

 All that I have experienced this summer has met, exceeded and even stretched the boundaries of my expectations.